surbhidubey21/internet-banking-management-system/README.md

-🏦 Internet Banking Management System
--A secure and user-friendly web-based banking application developed using Java, JSP, Servlets, JDBC, and MySQL.
+🏦 Internet Banking Management System - Java Web Application -JSP_SERVELET_JDBC -A secure and user-friendly web-based banking application developed using Java, JSP, Servlets, JDBC, and MySQL.
 This system enables customers and administrators to efficiently manage banking operations such as account handling, transactions, and authentication in a real-world banking workflow.

 📌 Features: